UNICEFECAR/parenting-app-bebbo-CMS/docroot/modules/contrib/tmgmt_memsource/README.md

-TMGMT Memsource (tmgmt_memsource)
+TMGMT Phrase TMS (tmgmt_memsource)
 ---------------------

-TMGMT Memsource module is a plugin for
+TMGMT Phrase TMS module is a plugin for
 Translation Management Tool module (tmgmt).
-It uses the Memsource Cloud (https://www.memsource.com) for automated translation of the content.
+It uses the Phrase TMS (https://www.phrase.com) for automated translation of the content.

 REQUIREMENTS